-Student Lines of Credit
+Student Lines of Credit and Confirmation of Enrolment Letters

 Students who have been approved for student lines of credit can access the funds via their Scotia Professional® Student Plan and TD Student Line of Credit after their registration has been confirmed.

-Students can prepare confirmation of Enrollment letters by following the steps outlined in this video (How do I generate a confirmation of enrollment letter on acorn).
+Students can prepare confirmation of Enrolment letters by following the steps outlined in this video (How do I generate a confirmation of enrollment letter on ACORN).